albar965/littlenavmap-manual/src/en/FLIGHTPLANFMT.rst

 this page in any web browser.

 The exported file will reflect changes of the flight plan table view like column order.
-Columns which are hidden or shrinked to minimum width are excluded.
+Columns which are hidden or shrunk to minimum width are excluded.

 .. _garmin-notes: